jkool702/forkrun/README.md

 # SUPPORTED OPTIONS / FLAGS

-`forkrun` supports many of the same flags as `xargs` (with the exception of options intended for interactive use), plus several additional options that are present in `parallel` but not `xargs`.
+`forkrun` supports many of the same flags as `xargs` (excluding options intended for interactive use), plus several additional options that are present in `parallel` but not `xargs`.
 A quick summary will be provided here - for more info refer to the comment block at the top of the forkrun function, or source forkrun and then run `forkrun --help[={flags,all}]`.

 GENERAL NOTES:
-    1. Flags must be given seperately (e.g., use `-k -v` and not `-kv`)
+    1. Flags must be given separately (e.g., use `-k -v` and not `-kv`)
-    2. Flags must be given before the name of the function being parallelized (any flags given after the function name will be assumed to be initial arguments for the function, not forkrun options).
+    2. Flags must be given before the name of the function being parallelized (`parFunc`) -- any flags given after the function name will be assumed to be initial arguments for the function, not forkrun options.
     3. There are also "long" versions of the flags (e.g., `--insert` is the same as `-i`).
 Run `forkrun --help=all` for a full list of long options/flags.

 The following flags are supported: